 Stir in chopped parsley and serve.

-Recipe Notes*I use all of the dressing, but you may find that it's too strongly flavoured for you.
+- Don't use all of the dressing at once.
+Add some dressing, and taste your salad, then add more as needed.
+I use all of the dressing, but you may find that it's too strongly flavoured for you.
+It's very garlicky!

 Chop your ingredients, make the dressing, and store in the fridge until ready to eat.
 Then simply cook the couscous, and combine your prepared ingredients for a quick weeknight dinner.